spud/manifesto_docs/user_guide/development/writing_queries.rst

 		$object->display();
 	} else {
 		if ($oracle->error_flag) {
 			// an error occurred in the query!
-Tell the Oracle to dis-play it!
+Tell the Oracle to display it!
 			$oracle->display_error();
 		} else {
 			// no error, but no result either!
 Inform the user!